biojava/biojava.github.io/_wikis/BioJava3_eclipse.md

         https://github.com/biojava/biojava.git

     Make sure that 'Checkout All Projects' is selected and click Finish.
+    Eclipse will download the source code in the background, indicated by the progress bar in the lower right corner.
+After a few minutes the Package Explorer pane should populate with the BioJava submodules.

 5. Initiate git tracking for the projects
     1. Select all biojava modules in the Project Explorer